Health checks for 40 to 74 year olds

 Everyone is at risk of developing heart disease, stroke, diabetes, kidney disease and some forms of dementia and we know that this risk increases with age.
 The good news is that these conditions can often be prevented.

-If you live in the borough, are aged 40-74 years, haven't already been diagnosed by a Medical Practitioner with the following:.
+If you live in the borough, are aged 40 to 74 years, haven't already been diagnosed by a Medical Practitioner with the following:.

 - High cholesterol (Are you on Statins)